MovementGH/OpenBot-Docs/source/index.html.md

 Argument | Type | Description
 -- | -- | --
-ID | Number | The ID of the User whose private storage you want to get.
+ID | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The ID of the User whose private storage you want to get.
-Key | String | The Key of the private storage you want to get
+Key | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Key of the private storage you want to get

 ### Key

 If Key is null, then it will return all of the private storage.
 If key is a string, it will return the private storage entry that has that Key as its Name.

-**Return Type:** Promise(Object/String)
+**Return Type:** <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">Promise</a>(<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a>/<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a>)

 <aside class="warning">If you attempt to get the private storage of another user other than yourself, your command will be denied.</aside>